rese02/my-senoner-sarteur/system-instructions.md

 - **Customer - Seamless Mobile UX:** The customer dashboard, product lists, and special feature pages (Planner, Concierge, Loyalty) must provide a native-app-like experience on mobile, with no layout breaks or horizontal scrolling.
 - **Floating Action Button (Cart):** On the main customer dashboard, a floating cart button must be present in the bottom right corner on mobile, providing quick access to the order summary.
 - **Dialogs & Modals:** Must be used for displaying detailed information (e.g., order details, story views) without navigating away from the current page.
 They must be responsive and correctly sized on all devices.
+- **Layout Padding for Mobile Nav:** On pages with a fixed bottom navigation bar (Admin and Customer mobile views), the main content area must have a bottom padding (e.g., `pb-24`) to prevent content from being obscured by the navigation bar.

 ## 5. Detailed Application Structure & User Flows

 This section provides a comprehensive overview of each part of the application, broken down by user role.

+---

 ### 5.1 The Customer Journey